lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 ![](/assets/images/post22/teapot.png)

 Notice how the entire teapot is composed by triangles, regardless of how detailed the mesh area is.
-The areas which are less detailed—like the center side—have a smaller concentration of triangles.
-Highly detailed areas—like the lid's knob— have a higher concentration of triangles.
+The areas which are less detailed—like the center of its side—have a smaller concentration of triangles.
+Highly detailed areas—like the lid's knob—have a higher concentration of triangles.

 Every triangle of a 3D mesh can be represented by the coordinate of its 3 vertices.
 Once we have that data, we can draw the triangle.
 To draw the entire 3D model, all we need is to repeat the drawing process on all triangles on the mesh.
 Therefore, in order to represent a 3D mesh, all we need is:
 - The coordinates of all of the triangle vertices.